3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 # Preface

 ## Introduction
-Volumetric Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
+Volumetric/Implicit Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
 Traditional, explicit modeling methodologies are based on surfaces (e.g. NURBS, triangular meshes) that describe the boundaries of an object.
 This is illustrated in Figure 1-1. a) a NURBS surface delimitates a region of space.
 Figure 1-1 b) shows a triangular mesh that describes the same surface.
 In each case, the top part of the described object is being shown transparently to allow viewing the "inside" of the described object.

-The volumetric modeling approach relies on a mathematical, field-based description of the whole volume of the object.
+The implicit modeling approach relies on a mathematical, field-based description of the whole volume of the object.
 This is illustrated in Figure 1-1 c).
 Every point in space has a scalar (grey-scale) value.
 The iso-surface at value 0 describes the surface of the same object as in Figure 1-1 a).
 A section of this iso-surface is indicated by the blue line.

 The true advantage of volumetric modeling shows when properties of an object vary in space gradually, e.g. color or material-distribution and -composition of an object vary in space.
 E.g. in Figure 1-2 a) the object has a uniform color except for a red stripe at the front-left surface that gradually turns into turquoise.
 Note that not only the surface, but also the interior volume has a non-uniform color in this region.
 Figure 1-2 b) shows a distribution of three different materials, indicated by three different colors, red, blue and green.

-This is only a brief illustration of the volumetric modeling approach to geometric design and more information can be found in [references](#references) \[1\] and \[2\].
+This is only a brief illustration of the implicit modeling approach to geometric design and more information can be found in [references](#references) \[1\] and \[2\].

 _Figure 1-1.
 Explicit (a) and (b) vs. implicit (c) representation_
 ![Explicit vs. implicit representation](images/explicit_vs_implicit.png)